-During clinical, students are strongly discouraged from full or part-time employment.
+During clinical, students are strongly discouraged from full or part-time employment as a Registered Nurse (RN).
 If a student elects to engage in part-time employment, at least 8 hours must lapse between working part-time and reporting to the clinical site.
 Clinical assignments will not be adjusted to fit any student's employment schedule.
+If there are any clinical or academic concerns and program faculty discover the student is working as an RN on their own time, they may immediately be required to stop working or face disciplinary action, up to and including termination from the program.